By Fort Campbell Public AffairsDecember 3, 2008

 As the attack died down, he moved his squad closer to the perimeter, which had been weakened during the attack.
 As the enemy resumed its assault, he directed his squad to return fire once again, breaking the enemy attack.
 During the engagement, he risked his life by helping medics aid wounded Marines and helped bring them to safety.

 Jonathan also displayed bravery in the face of danger.

 On July 2, 2008, Jonathan's, UH-60 Black Hawk helicopter landed at a landing zone near Gardez, Afghanistan to pick up Soldiers for transport when his aircraft came under attack by enemies using rocket propelled grenades, a heavy machine gun and various assault rifles.

 With the aircraft on fire, Harris and crew managed to fly it a short distance before putting it down again.
 After safely exiting the burning helicopter, the entire crew took up a defensive position.
 They managed to contact a CH-47 Chinook that was in the area to help extract them from the battlefield.
 As the Chinook landed, the enemy resumed fire.

-In his short address, Harris thanked his flight crew and the crew of the Chinook that performed the rescue operation.
+After receiving his Silver Star, Jonathan thanked his flight crew and the crew of the Chinook that performed the rescue operation.

-Aca,!A"IAca,!a,,cm so lucky to serve with so many great heroes,Aca,!A? said Harris.
-Aca,!A"Without them, the outcome might not have been so good.Aca,!A?
+"I'm so lucky to serve with so many great heroes," he said.
+"Without them, the outcome might not have been so good."

-He also gave a heartfelt thank-you to his father, whose life and service set the example for him, and jokingly added that he was kind of jealous.
+Jonathan also gave a heartfelt thank you to his father, whose life and service set the example for him, and jokingly added that he was kind of jealous.